Debricked-Community/DebrickedVSE/readme.md

 Persistent Repositories:

 When using a persistent repository the extension will map a Visual Studio solution or project to a Debricked repository (either existing or automatically created).
 The repository in question will persist and each consecutive scan will be uploaded to the mapped repository.
 Be aware that Debricked essentially overwrites old results with new ones.
 Dont apply this on repositories you are actually using to monitor your pipeline health.
-When using a persistent repository the extension will incrementally update new scan results to preserve API calls.
+When using a persistent repository the extension will incrementally pull new scan results to preserve API calls.

 For persistent repositories there are 3 mapping strategy options:
 - AutoDetectThenSolutionName: The extension will run ["debricked scan"](https://docs.debricked.com/tools-and-integrations/cli/debricked-cli#scan) without the -repository and -commit parameter the first time a project is scanned.
 If the debricked CLI fails to detect a repository the solution- or projectname will be used as the repository name.